 The lower number already points to less risk from the bad neighbor effect, but what matters most is how these users are separated.
 VPS systems employ a hypervisor that oversees a complete virtual system for each user.

 The price tags on VPS hosting vary a great deal.
-We’ve looked at the cheapest packages from nine companies (listed below), and the overall average price comes out at around $25 a month (this includes a couple of very cheap $5 a month plans that we actually wouldn’t recommend).
+We’ve looked at the cheapest packages from six companies (listed below) and the prices range from as low as $5 to $10, up to $80.

 A decent low-tier VPS should clock in at around $20 to $30.
 The $50 to $100 tier can comfortably run most sites, but, if you need the extra oomph, there are VPS plans that reach into the thousands.

 With VPS systems, you’re paying for three main things: